CAD Jobs for Engineers, Designers, Technicians, and Instructors

 What Can You Do to Land Great CAD Jobs?

 In terms of education, there are a few things that you can do to stand out from the crowd.
-While many people like John Amicucci Administrator may have a solid understanding of CAD technologies, you can expand your skill set to get a leg up on the competition.
+While many people may have a solid understanding of CAD technologies, you can expand your skill set to get a leg up on the competition.
 For example, specializing in AutoCAD design can be beneficial because it has become the most popular type of software being used.
 Any other type of specialization can be beneficial as well such as 3D designs, modeling, and system coordinations.

 On the whole, nothing will get you great CAD technician jobs more effectively than experience.
 In fact, this one of the biggest problems in the industry.
 Experience can take a long time actually attain.
 This is why many CAD designers will take on small projects and jobs to build their portfolio.
 There are a growing number of online freelance CAD engineering jobs available, and they are a great way to build your resume and your portfolio.
 The best part is that you can make some extra income, while also gaining valuable experience.